 Hmong New Year celebrations takes place around late November to December, before the end of the twelfth lunar calendar month, at the end of the harvest season when all work is done and normally take place where large Hmong communities exist.
 During the New Year's celebration, Hmong dress in traditional clothing and enjoy traditional foods, dance, music, bull fights, and other forms of entertainment.
 This time also serves as a matchmaking occasion when young men and women meet and make marriage plans.

-Boun Pha Vet celebrates the jataka or birth-tale of Prince Vestsantara, the Buddha's penultimate life.
-It is also considered particularly auspicious time for ordination as a monk.
+Boun Pha Vet is a commemoration of the Jataka, the life tale of Prince Vestsantara, the Buddha's penultimate life.
+The story of Lord Buddha as Prince Vestsantara is recited in temples throughout the country.
+This is considered a particularly auspicious time for ordination as a monk.

 January - February

 There are many people of Chinese and Vietnamese heritage who live in Laos as well as migrants from these countries, and the New Year celebration is an important time for them.
-They celebrate with lion dances and fireworks and special foods.
+Many businesses are closed for several days during this time.
+They celebrate with lion dances, fireworks, special foods, visit to temples and merit making.

 January - February (full moon night of the 3rd month of lunar calendar)